How to Get a Divorce in California and Do It Successfully

 If there is hiding or failing to disclose assets, lying about income, etc., discovery may become contentious.

-The seventh step of how to get a divorce in California involves exchanging settlement offers.
+The seventh step of how to get a California divorce is settlement talks

 Settlement can be great.
 It gives both spouses the opportunity to dictate their own lives and their own futures.
 Resolution on custody and visitation issues take the decision away from a stranger in a black robe (the judge).
 Settlement on financial issues gives spouses the power to control their present and future financial needs.
 Settlement on property and assets gives the spouses the ability to divide what they have worked hard during the marriage to attain.